selvait90/auto-tested-server-update/README.md

    -p            Test server path to place the processing files, optional

+   -f            Name of the file having changed packages and input for prod server, optional

 Prod Server Options
 -------------------
    -S            Name of the remote test server to fetch the tested packages list